Registered Case Supervisor Code of Practice

 Quality in restorative practice delivery is essential to provide the best possible chance of a successful outcome, to safeguard the wellbeing of participants and to build public and community confidence.
 This includes the delivery of adequate and competent supervision to ensure the safety and wellbeing of all participants and practitioners.

-The RJC Supervisor Code of Practice describes the minimum standards of professional conduct and practice required by Registered Restorative Practitioners in the delivery of high-quality restorative case supervision.
+The Registered Case Supervisor Code of Practice describes the minimum standards of professional conduct and practice required by Registered Restorative Practitioners in the delivery of high-quality restorative case supervision.
 The Code will refer to the RJCs Practitioner and Supervisor Registration Frameworks and relevant aspects of the National Occupational Standards (where applicable) to which practitioners and Supervisors may refer in full where necessary.

 Code requirements